mamun2519/devops-with-kubernetes/3. Deployment/readme.md

-# 🧩 Part 2: What is a Deployment in Kubernetes?
+# 🚀 Lesson 5: What is a Deployment in Kubernetes?

 ## 🍔 Real-life Analogy (Burger Shop Example)